linrongbin16/lin.nvim/README.md

 By default, [a bunch of language servers](#embedded-language-servers) are already embedded.
 But sooner or later you need to manage these LSP servers yourself, the manager is supported by [mason.nvim](https://github.com/williamboman/mason.nvim).

-To ensure LSP servers and some formatters embedded, [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim), [null-ls.nvim](https://github.com/jose-elias-alvarez/null-ls.nvim) and [mason-null-ls.nvim](https://github.com/jay-babu/mason-null-ls.nvim) are introduced.
+To ensure LSP servers and formatters embedded, [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim), [null-ls.nvim](https://github.com/jose-elias-alvarez/null-ls.nvim) and [mason-null-ls.nvim](https://github.com/jay-babu/mason-null-ls.nvim) are introduced as well.

+You could add more LSP servers, or configure all embedded LSP servers in _~/.vim/lsp-settings.vim_.

 ### Search